 Aggregation has been a Redfish concept since its inception.
 Redfish uses collection for services that can represent more than one system.
-As the scale of Redfish implementations increase, there is a desire for clients to operate on Redfish resources en masse.
+As the scale of Redfish implementations increase, clients want to operate on Redfish resources in bulk.

 Aggregation is the representation of Redfish resources from a variety of sources so that they can be managed, in whole or in part, by a Redfish client.
-Membership can be heterogeneous and arbitrary, but it is expected that most aggregate members will be of the same resource type, such as an aggregation of ComputerSystem resource, which would be represented by an Aggregate resource whose members of its Elements array are exclusively of type ComputerSystem.
+Membership can be heterogeneous and arbitrary, but it is expected that most aggregate members will be of the same resource type, such as an aggregate of ComputerSystem resource, which would be represented by an Aggregate resource whose members of its Elements array are exclusively of type ComputerSystem.
 The Redfish service proxies on behalf of the aggregated components in order to provide common operations.
 The Redfish service is representing resources on behalf of the components and incoming operations must be tracked by the Redfish service before being accomplished by communicating with the individual resources.
 Thus, aggregation also allows a Redfish client to act on resources as a group using aggregates.

-16.1.
-Classes of aggregators
+17.1 Classes of aggregators